devdad/SimplexNoise/README.md

 * All Public Functions are BlueprintCallable so they can be used in every blueprint

 From DevDad and Dedicated to you and Unreal Community.
-Use it free for what ever you want.
+Code is now under MIT License, Use it free for what ever you want.
 I only request that you mention me in the credits for your game in the way that feels most appropriate to you.

 * SimplexNoise 1D,2D,3D & 4D